TULiberalArts/12.-Gender-Sexuality-and-Women-s-Studies/pages/undergradaute.md

   and other key identities and the consequences these intersections have in people’s lives.
 ---
-The College of Liberal Arts’ gender, sexuality and women’s Studies degree offers unmatched support and an honest approach to your education.
+The College of Liberal Arts’ Gender, Sexuality and Women’s Studies degree offers unmatched support and an honest approach to your education.
 And if you want to further your education on these important issues without earning a full degree, either our gender, sexuality and women’s studies [certificate](#gender-sexuality-and-womens-studies-certificate-of-specialization) or [Jewish women’s studies certificate](#jewish-womens-studies-certificate) could be the perfect option for you.

 ## Unmatched Support
 Gender, Sexuality, and Women’s Studies is a small, close-knit program where students receive individual attention from faculty.
 Our goal is to help our students become leaders while following their unique passions and interests.
 The program also hosts many on-campus events in collaborations with other programs at Temple.